Mental Illness Symptoms, Causes and Types

 Eating disorder

 Such disorders involve extreme attitudes and behaviour involving food and weight.
-These disorders can make a person be preoccupied with food accompanied by concerns of body weight or obesity.
+These disorders can make a person preoccupied with food, accompanied by concerns about body weight or obesity.

 Impulse control in addition to disorders